froster02/mynotebook/README.md

 - 📋 **View Notes**: Notes are displayed in a responsive grid layout.
 - ✏️ **Edit Notes**: Functionality to modify the content of an existing note.
 - ❌ **Delete Notes**: Users can remove notes they no longer need.
-- 🔍 **Search Bar**: A search bar is included in the navigation bar.
 - 🧭 **Navigation**: Provides seamless navigation between "Home" and "About" pages.
 - ⚠️ **Alert System**: Displays alert messages for user feedback.
 - 🌐 **Responsive UI**: The app is styled with Bootstrap for a modern and responsive design.